Picking up a new side hustle or weekend job can be a great way to make extra money.

 Even though it’s essential to write content that pleases the Google ranking algorithms, websites also to write for humans and ensure the content matches user intent.
 This is where Search Engine Evaluators come into the picture.

-This online part-time job requires you to evaluate search results and ensure they are relevant.
+This easy part-time job requires you to evaluate search results and ensure they are relevant.

 Earning Power: $9-15 an hour.